-You are ready to think about the type of finance plan for the equipment you are acquiring.
-Here are some common plans:
+With a clearer picture of your business situation and equipment needs determined from this checklist, you are ready to think about the type of finance plan for the equipment you are acquiring.
+Following are some of the most commonly selected ones.

 - Fair Market Value offers the most options both during and at the end of the term, so this is suitable if you are concerned about obsolescence or want a small security deposit and a relatively low monthly payment.
 At the end of the term, you have three options: extend the term of the agreement, return the equipment or buy the equipment at its fair market value.

 - 10% Security Deposit also offers a lower monthly payment.
-It is especially attractive if you can afford to pay a security deposit of 10% of the finance amount at the beginning of the agreement.
-End-of-term options still apply, the deposit can be used to extend the agreement, or you can return the equipment and request a refund of the deposit.
+It is especially attractive if you can afford to pay a security deposit of 10 percent of the finance amount at the beginning of the agreement.
+End-of-term options still apply.
+The deposit can be used to extend the agreement or you can return the equipment and request a refund of the deposit.

 - 10% Purchase Option offers a fixed purchase option at the end of the term.
-Upon final payment, you can continue to finance the equipment, return the equipment or buy it at 10% of the original equipment cost.
+Upon final payment, you can continue to finance the equipment, return the equipment or buy it at 10 percent of the original equipment cost.

-- $1.00 Buy Out is the recommended option if you are fairly certain you will want to purchase the equipment at the end of the agreement; you can then buy it for $1 once the term expires.
+- $1.00 Buy Out is the recommended option if you are fairly certain you will want to purchase the equipment at the end of the agreement.
+Once the term expires, the equipment is simply purchased for $1.